FrancisLaboratories/homelogger/README.md

 ----------------------
 Development is ongoing.
 Planned features include:

-- Planning tools for seasonal maintenance and repairs
+- Planning tools for regular/upcoming tasks
-- Enhanced reporting and export options
+- Report creation and export options

 See [plan.md](plan.md) for tentative feature plans and priorities.